Don’t waste money paying for calls you never make. Spend as little as $20/year!

 Most home users will already have a Broadband modem and analogue telephone handset which can be used with VoIP if an extra device is added, known as an “Analogue Telephone Adaptor” or ATA.
 See diagram 1.

-Alternatively, you can replace your current broadband modem with one that also supports VoIP.
-See diagram 2.
+Alternatively, you can replace your current broadband modem with one that also supports VoIP, see diagram 2.
+If you would like assistance with selecting and configuring a VoIP modem, please contact us.

 Diagram 1: Common setup with an ATA